jgm/pandoc/doc/using-the-pandoc-api.md

 users to override the system defaults.
 If you want to disable this behavior, use `setUserDataDir Nothing`.

-To render a template, use `renderTemplate'`, which takes two arguments, a template (String) and a context (any instance of ToJSON).
-If you want to create a context from the metadata part of a Pandoc document, use `metaToJSON'` from [Text.Pandoc.Writers.Shared].
+To render a template, use `renderTemplate`, which takes two arguments, a template (String) and a context (any instance of ToJSON).
+If you want to create a context from the metadata part of a Pandoc document, use `metaToJSON` from [Text.Pandoc.Writers.Shared].
 If you also want to incorporate values from variables, use `metaToJSON` instead, and make sure `writerVariables` is set in `WriterOptions`.